 ARTcycle Incorporated is an not-for-profit, artist-run, cycling initiative.
-Formed in 2010 as outreach between MASSBUG, BIKESydney and At The Vanishing Point Contemporary Gallery (ATVP), ARTcycle incorporated in 2011.
-Conceived as an enviromental social practise to promote active transport and zero emission mobility, we experiment with a variety of forms.
+Formed in 2010 as outreach between MASSBUG, BIKESydney and At The Vanishing Point Contemporary Gallery (ATVP), after successful collaborations in the 2007-2008 Bicycle Film Festival.
+ARTcycle incorporated in 2011 and is a bicycle user group (BUG) affiliated with Bicycle New South Wales.
+Conceived as an environmental, social practise where artists and bicycle users could come together to promote active transport and zero emission mobility.

-We continue to plan and lead tours by bicycle to galleries, aris and artist studios.
+We continue to plan and lead tours by bicycle to galleries, artist run initiatives (ARIs) and artist studios.
 These are fun and immersive social events where artists and non-artists mutually benefit from personal interaction.
 The art and cycling communities have a natural affinity, as early adopters and adapters.
 Social engagement between the two communities helps break down barriers, builds confidence, and builds audiences.

 We have designed and lead rides for Art Month.
 Designed tours for MOST, LOST and HeadOn.
 Contributed the Inner-West Art Tour map to the Sydney Rides website and booklet, have a self-guided Sydney Art Ride 2008(pdf) featured on the City of Sydney Walking Tours website, and are driving The Gamut series of art events.
 We actively promote The Sydney Green Ring.